codingfoo/til/software-creation/aphorisms.md

 Why functional over oo
-Functional means you are reusing the same datatypes (eg lists, strings, etc) where in OO you are creating new objects
+Functional means you are reusing the same datatypes (eg lists, strings, etc) where in OO you are creating new datatypes